FlowFuse/flowfuse/docs/user/team/README.md

 ### Removing team members

-Owners can select the dropdown menu and select "Remove from team" on the members tab of a team.
+Owners can remove a member from a team by clicking the dropdown menu next to the username and selecting `Remove from team`.
 The team member will no longer have access to any team data.

 ## Role based access control